smartparam/smartparam.github.io/getting-started.md

 ```

 This will fetch only core engine module.
 In order to utilize SmartParam, you need to choose parameter repository.
-Easiest way to integrate your application with SmartParam is to choose filesystem repository (but we have a [JDBC](/doc/repository-jdbc.html) one too):
+Easiest way to integrate your application with SmartParam is to choose [classpath repository](/doc/repository-classpath.html)
+(but we have a [JDBC](/doc/repository-jdbc.html) repo too):

 ```xml
 <dependency>